Toothday

 I learned this stuff at the University of North Carolina Dental School, where I was a patient fifty years ago.
 And patience was required, because the students moved very slowly and under close observation.
 Amalgam fillings were free.
 Crowns and other restorations, gold or not, were $25 each.

-Both my student dentists, Dr. John Berry of Durham and Dr. Steve Herring of Fayetteville, had long careers and are now retired.
-Their supervising instructor was Dr. Clifford Sturdivant, who died in 2008.
-All great guys.
 Steve took me as a passenger the first time he flew solo, in a rented Cessna out of RDU.
-He landed us in Chapel Hill, but not on the runway, missing it to the right by a few feet.
-We pushed the plane back onto the pavement manually.
-There he started up the plane again, and we flew back to RDU without incident.
+He didn’t tell me this was his first solo until we were airborne.
+After practicing some figure-eights, he landed us in Chapel Hill, but not on the runway, missing it to the right by a few feet.
+We pushed the plane back onto the pavement manually, taxi’d to the terminal, said hi to Frank McGuire, who just happened to be standing there, got back in the plane and flew back to RDU without incident.
 It was fun.

 All but two of my natural teeth are still in my head.
-Number five cracked in two when I bit down on a hard seed at a restaurant in Palo Alto, and was replaced by a fake tooth screwed into my skull.
+Number five cracked in two when I bit down on a hard seed at a restaurant in Palo Alto, and was replaced by a fake tooth screwed into my skull: an implant.
 Number seventeen was saved by a root canal in Boston, but fell apart later in New York, where it was yanked, leaving an empty space in the back.
 If you’ve had that same wisdom tooth yanked at some point, we’re even.

 Up for another root canal is number two.
 That one gets its nerve killed and replaced an hour from now, here in Bloomington, Indiana.
 I like to space this stuff out geographically as well as chronologically.

 I learned a lot in dental school, including the six districts of each tooth.
 Mesial is the side facing incoming food.
 Distal is the back side.
 Occlusal is the top side that occludes with teeth on the opposite side of your mouth.
 Facial is the side facing outward.
 Lingual is the side facing your tongue.
-The restoration that cracked in number five was an MOD, meaning mesial, occlusal and distal.
+The restoration that cracked in number five was an MOD, meaning mesial, occlusal, and distal.
 The natural ivory of your teeth holds together better than amalgam, so that one was vulnerable.

 That photo, by the way, is by far the most visited of all my shots on Flickr: 84,116, so far.
 I don’t know why.